waterbug/pangalactic.core/NOTES_ON_PARAMETERS.md

 Therefore, only the number of objects in the library determines the required memory for parameters -- assembly usages have no impact.

-Memory impact could be greatly optimized by a more compact representation -- e.g. using just an "id", "value", "unit" tuple would reduce the size to around 100 bytes per parameter.

 The main reason for using dictionaries, which are optimized for speed but not memory consumption, is that they are very flexible -- fields can be easily added or removed or have their structures change if necessary.
 A more optimized but rigid structure will be considered when the current system is mature and even more performance and space efficiency are needed.

-Both size and performance can be optimized further by ...

-* using Lightning Memory-Mapped Database (LMDB) -- choices:
-    - lmdb (0.9.22 in conda pkgs/main) -- only on Linux and Windows (?)
-    - py-lmdb -- ctypes-based binding, only for Python 3 (cross-platform)
-* using PyTables / HDF5 storage
-* writing a parameter-handling module using Cython (which generates a C extension module from python code).

 ## ParameterDefinition Objects